jware-automation/substation-simulation-instructions/README.md

 ## Configure OSHMI (on Windows Side)

 1. Download `oshmi_setup_v.6.30.exe` at `https://sourceforge.net/projects/oshmiopensubstationhmi/files/` and install OSHMI.
-2. Replace the existing files in the fiven directories by the files given in the folder **OSHMI-Files for Replacing** provided.
+2. Replace the existing files in the following directories by the files given in the folder **OSHMI-Files for Replacing** provided.

     | File | Location    |
     |-----|---------|